Using Collaboration, Notifications, and Dashboard Activity

-Use the notification bell and the Collaboration activity feed to keep cross-resource changes visible without relying on memory or inboxes.
+Use the personal notification bell and Dashboard Activity to keep cross-resource changes visible without relying on memory or inboxes.

 Before you start